databhishek/databhishek.github.io/_pages/about.md

 <h2> Interests </h2>

 <h3> Academics </h3>
 My primary motive is solving hard problems that interest me and I am technology agnostic in this regard.
-I'm highly interested in statistics and probablity and am looking to pursue data science in the coming years and hopefully find myself in the field of machine learning.
+I'm highly interested in statistics and probability and am looking to pursue data science in the coming years and hopefully find myself in the field of machine learning.

 <h3> Movies & TV </h3>